elkiaclub/Apollo/README.md

 # Apollo
-The Elkia resourcepack, featuring **custom models** and some random stuff we used to tweak things around on [Elkia](https://elkia.club).
+The @elkiaclub resourcepack, featuring **custom models** and some random stuff we used to tweak things around on [Elkia](https://elkia.club).

-**We have in total 29 custom swords, 4 custom shields, and 3 custom tridents**
+**We have over 29 custom swords, more than 4 custom shields, and 3 custom tridents**

 ## Custom Models